seanmorris/cv3-route/README.md

 Inject your routes into the `Router` class to produce a routable subclass.

-Scalar values will be returned directly, methods & promises will be evaluated & returned.
+Scalar values will be returned directly, methods will be evaluated & returned.

+`[false]` will be called if no other routes match.

 ```javascript
 import { Inject } from 'cv3-inject/Inject';